 3. Injury Caused by Protruding Latch

-When the over centre latch is dis-engaged the latch T Bar can protrude and accidently gouge or snag the user.
+When the pop top roof latches are dis-engaged the latch T Bar can protrude and accidently gouge or snag the user.
 Some Pop Tops have latches installed at eye level that have resulted in significant injuries.